Russia–Saudi Arabia relations: Saudi state visit to Russia (October 2017)

-Coalition against Turkey
+Coalition against Turkey (2016–2021)

 Deterioration in relations between Saudi Arabia and Turkey as well as Russia's long skepticism and distrust toward Ankara, especially since Recep Tayyip Erdoğan openly supported Turkish expansionism resulted in growing relationship between Riyadh and Moscow.
 Russia and Saudi Arabia have together backed Khalifa Haftar's forces, House of Representatives, in Libya against Turkey-backed Government of National Accord; and Saudi Arabia also backed Russian intervention in Syria for the first time.

 In September 2020, during the 2020 Nagorno-Karabakh conflict, after the Turkish leader blamed Saudi Arabia for the conflict, Saudi Arabian TV channel Al Arabiya had broadcast the speech of Armenian President Armen Sargsyan accusing Turkey and Azerbaijan of inflaming the conflict, the first time the channel had ever made an interview with an Armenian leader despite Saudi Arabia has no official relations with Armenia, signaling that Saudi Arabia is backing Armenia against Turkey.
 Armenia is also a Russian ally and Turkey's arch-foe.

+Saudi and Turkey relations started to recover after the end of Qatar diplomatic crisis.
+Following the Russian invasion of Ukraine, Iran and Russia have deepened their ties.
+Saudi-Turkish relations continued to grow in response to perceived Iranian threats.

+In late 2024, Iran and Russia suffered a significant setback in Syria with the fall of the Assad regime.
+Russia's growing ties with Iran may have prompted Saudi Arabia to seek alternative partnerships and to work closer with the US and Turkey.